-Schoolchildren who visit him often call it "The house of our grandparents", although for older people it could well be "The house of our great grandparents and great grandparents".
-Touring The Museum of the Pueblu d'Asturies - Museum of the People of Asturias - involves discovering or rediscovering the daily life of our ancestors, knowing what their working and leisure hours were, how they were related, what their houses were like, their food, your hobbies, your worries.
-Its objective is to preserve the traditional memory of the Asturian people as a whole, in the three geographical spaces inhabited by the Asturians for centuries: the towns, the villas and the cities.
+The schoolboys who visit it are often called «The house of our grandparents», although for older people it could well be «The house of our great-grandparents and great-great grandparents».
+Touring the Muséu del Pueblu d'Asturies -Museum of the People of Asturias- involves discovering or rediscovering the daily life of our ancestors, knowing how they occupied their hours of work and leisure, how they related, how were their houses, their food, Your hobbies, your worries.
+Its objective is to preserve the traditional memory of the Asturian people as a whole, in the three geographical spaces that Asturians have inhabited for centuries: the towns, villages and cities.

 In addition to the merely curious or nostalgic concern of its visitors, this center guarantees the study and development of historiographical works.
 Custody over 12.000 documents cataloged and distributed in different funds, such as the background of personal and family documents composed of archives of nobles, bourgeois and peasant houses, as well as diaries, memories and family correspondence; or the fund of companies, businesses and professionals, or the extensive graphic archive that ranges from furniture designs to calendars and almanacs, through posters, sticker albums, cards, cooking recipes, notarial deeds, testaments or school materials.
 It is also part of the museum the Archive of the Oral Tradition that has a fund of 20.000 ethno-texts as well as with a photo library that houses around half a million old photographs.
 The importance of its collections is such The Museu del Pueblu d'Asturies heads and acts as coordinator of the complex Network of Ethnographic Museums of Asturias, integrated by fourteen more centers; ensuring that the distinctive collections of this Network work as one and avoiding excessive repetitions of materials.